 Let’s look into how to write a perfect cold email.

 Cold emailing is a sales method that helps your company to gain new clients by sending them a hyper-personalized sales message.
 Many people believe that cold emailing is spammy or simply irrelevant (outdated as they say).
 Cold emailing is effective and has been demonstrated numerous times.

 Cold emails can be difficult to compose because they demand a well-thought-out, goal-oriented strategy.
-If your cold emails aren’t getting results, there’s something wrong with the manner you’re writing them.
+If your cold emails aren’t getting results, as measured by a marketing report automation platform such as an agency analytics competitor, there’s something wrong with the manner you’re writing them.
 A well-planned cold email campaign generates a 30% response rate on average!